-Our new learning and teaching building at our West Downs Quarter is due to open very soon, in Semester 2, 2020.
+Our new learning and teaching building at our West Downs Quarter is now open for students and staff.

-The inspirational state-of-the-art facilities for learning and teaching will be home to our Digital Technologies computer and digital-related degree programmes and business and management programmes.
+The inspirational state-of-the-art facilities for learning and teaching is home to our Digital Technologies computer and digital-related degree programmes and business and management programmes.

 Design and sustainability